Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: More Results

-From these observations, we can see that the detrended acceleration exhibits significant high-frequency oscillations, indicating pronounced vertical jitter during locomotion.
+From these observations, the detrended acceleration exhibits significant high-frequency oscillations, indicating pronounced vertical jitter during locomotion.
 Such oscillations originate from the periodic impacts between the robot's legs and the ground during the quadruped gait cycle.
 The resulting body vibration introduces noticeable motion blur in the captured images, which may degrade the quality of visual observations and pose challenges for downstream perception tasks.